 Biocides are an important part of the leather production process, ensuring quality and preventing damage by inhibiting the growth of bacteria and fungi within the product.
-While manufacturers are understandably keen to capitalize on the benefits biocides offer, there are many environmental and safety concerns with which they must contend, and strict EU regulations to which they must adhere.TÜV SÜD’s free webinar will equip businesses with the knowledge they need to employ biocides effectively, ensuring the safety of their products, their customers and the environment.
+While manufacturers are understandably keen to capitalise on the benefits biocides offer, there are many environmental and safety concerns with which they must contend, and strict EU regulations to which they must adhere.TÜV SÜD’s free webinar will equip businesses with the knowledge they need to employ biocides effectively, ensuring the safety of their products, their customers and the environment.

 What are biocides?